zhanxw/rvtests/README.md

 We provide single variant score test and generate genotype covariance matrix.
 You can use command:

+    rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output

+In a more realistic scenario, you may want to adjust for covariates and want to inverse normalized residuals obtained in null model ([link](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.2852.html) to our methodology paper), then this command will work:

     rvtests --inVcf input.vcf --pheno phenotype.ped --covar example.covar --covar-name age,bmi --inverseNormal --useResidualAsPhenotype  --meta score,cov --out output

 Here the `--covar` specify a covariate file, and `--covar-name` specify which covariates can used in the analysis.
 Covariate file format can be found [here](#Covariate file). `--inverseNormal --useResidualAsPhenotype` specifies trait transformation method.
 That means first fit a regression model of the phenotype on covariates (intercept automatically added), then the residuals are inverse normalized.
 Trait transformation details can be found [here](#Trait transformation).

+We support both unrelated individuals and related indivudlas (e.g. family data).
+You need to append `--kinship input.kinship` to the command line:

+    rvtests --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinshpi input.kinship

+The file `input.kinship` are obtained from `vcf2kinship` program and its usage are described in [**Related individual tests**]

 # Input files